ashu12chi/noteapp/README.md

 2. Edit already added notes.
 3. Delete notes that are no longer useful.
 4. Fingerprint security.
+5. Add date and time if required.

 ## Special Features

 1. Notes are saved in mobile using sqflite database, so no internet connection is required.
 2. Fingerprint scanner for security.
+3. Date and time if needed can also be saved in notes.

 ## APIs and Components used